SharePoint/sp-dev-docs/docs/spfx/build-a-hello-world-web-part.md

 }
 ```

-Since we added new property fields, lets import those from the framework.
+Since we added new property fields, let's import those from the framework.

-Scroll to the top of the file and add the following to the `import` from `@microsoft/sp-client-preview`:
+Scroll to the top of the file and add the following to the import section from `@microsoft/sp-client-preview`:

 ```
 PropertyPaneCheckbox,